Providing Reception Services

 Reception Cleaning Routine

-Your facility will have their own cleaning routine, and you should ensure you know and understand what your role is in the cleaning of the premises.
+Your facility will have its own cleaning routine, and you should ensure you know and understand what your role is in the cleaning of the premises.

 The routine for some facilities could include: